Port Lockroy: History

 The bay was discovered in 1904 and named after Edouard Lockroy, a French politician and Vice President of the Chamber of Deputies, who assisted Jean-Baptiste Charcot in obtaining government funding for his French Antarctic Expedition.
 The harbour was used for whaling between 1911 and 1931.
 During World War II, the British military Operation Tabarin established the Port Lockroy Station A on tiny Goudier Island in the bay, which continued to operate as a British research station until January 16, 1962.

 In 1996 renovation of the Port Lockroy base buildings was begun by staff from the British Antarctic Survey, funded by the Government of British Antarctic Territory.
-The United Kingdom Antarctic Heritage Trust took over management and conservation of the site in 2006 and operates a museum and post office staffed in the Antarctic summer (usually November–March).
+The United Kingdom Antarctic Heritage Trust took over management and conservation of the site in 2006 and operates a museum and post office (affectionately known as the 'Penguin Post Office') staffed in the Antarctic summer, usually November–March.